Svetlana Kuznetsova: 2008: Steady ranking

-Kuznetsova began the season by reaching the final at the Medibank International in Sydney, losing to world No. 1 Henin in the final set.
+Kuznetsova began the season by reaching the final at the Sydney International, losing to world No. 1 Henin in the final set.
 At the Australian Open, Kuznetsova was seeded second, but fell in the third round to 29th seed Agnieszka Radwańska.
-After her defeat at the Qatar Open to 15th seeded Sybille Bammer, she fell after 15 weeks to No. 3 on 25 February.
-Kuznetsova made her second final of the season in Dubai, defeating former world No. 1 Mauresmo in the quarterfinals and world No. 4 Janković in the semifinals.
+After her defeat at the Qatar Ladies Open to 15th seeded Sybille Bammer, she fell after 15 weeks to No. 3 on 25 February.
+Kuznetsova made her second final of the season in Dubai, defeating former world No. 1, Mauresmo, in the quarterfinals and world No. 4, Janković, in the semifinals.
 In the final Kuznetsova lost to Elena Dementieva.
-At the Tier I Pacific Life Open in March, Kuznetsova defeated Radwańska in the quarterfinals before defeating Australian Open champion Sharapova in the semifinals.
+At the Tier I Indian Wells Open, Kuznetsova defeated Radwańska in the quarterfinals, before defeating Australian Open champion Sharapova.
 In the final, Kuznetsova lost to top-seeded Ivanović.
 This marked her eighth defeat in her nine most recent final appearances.
-At the Tier I Sony Ericsson Open the next fortnight, Kuznetsova defeated Venus Williams in the quarterfinals but then lost to her sister Serena in the semifinals.
+At the Tier I Miami Open the next fortnight, Kuznetsova defeated Venus Williams in the quarterfinals but then lost to her sister Serena in the semifinals.

-Kuznetsova's form dipped following the conclusion of the spring hard-court season, as she won just three of five matches on clay leading up to the French Open.
+Kuznetsova's form dipped following the conclusion of the spring hardcourt season, as she won just three of five matches on clay leading up to the French Open.
 She advanced to the semifinals without dropping a set, but then lost to Safina.
 At Wimbledon, Kuznetsova lost in the fourth round to Agnieszka Radwańska, after leading by a break in the third and final set.

 In the summer, she competed at the Beijing Olympics, losing to local favorite Li Na in the first round.
 Seeded third in the US Open, she fell to Katarina Srebotnik in the third round in three sets.
 After the latter loss, she dropped out of the top five in the world rankings for the first time in two years.
-The following week, Kuznetsova made her first final since March at the Tier I Toray Pan Pacific Open in Tokyo, defeating world No. 2 Janković in the quarterfinals before going losing to Safina in the final.
+The following week, Kuznetsova made her first final since March at the Tier I Pan Pacific Open in Tokyo, defeating world No. 2 Janković in the quarterfinals, before losing to Safina in the final.
 The following week, Kuznetsova reached the final at the China Open in Beijing, but lost to Janković.
 This marked Kuznetsova's 10th defeat in her last eleven finals.

 She mirrored her earlier performance at the season-ending WTA Championships in Doha, losing all three of her matches.
 Kuznetsova finished the year ranked No. 8, the only woman in the top ten not to have won a title that year.